 Like these delish + healthy snicker bars.
 Want to learn how to make them?
 Click here!

-Use them for meal prep, for your salads, your cookies, your coffee, your leftovers.
+Use them for meal prep, for your takeaways, to store your cookies, your coffee, your leftovers.
+The sky is the limit.

-Some day you will be able to afford those cute, expensive and instagrammable ones.
-But for now you can live without them, hang on with the pickle jar.
+Some day you will have a cute, expensive and instagrammable mason jar.
+But for now you can live without it, hang on with the pickle jar.

 Repeat after me: you don’t need fancy stuff to go zero waste.